kitman20022002/front-end/js/hoisting.md

   - The Interpreter builds a tree (AST) to declare all the **functions** , **variables**, **classes** and assign a default value before the code get executed

 - Three types of hoisiting
-  - functions
+  - functions hoisiting
-  - variables
+  - variables hoisiting
-  - classes
+  - classes hoisiting

 ## Function hoisting
 As mentions above one of the advantages of hoisting is that it lets you use a function before you declare it in your code.